-25. Procedural requirements and responsibilities.
-The project subscribes to ADB's Safeguards Policy Statement (SPS) 2009 and all applicable national environment related laws, regulations and administrative orders.
+Procedural requirements and responsibilities.
+The project subscribes to ADB's Safequards Policy Statement (SPS) 2009 and all applicable national environment related laws, regulations and administrative orders.
 Based on the Department of Environment and Natural Resources - Environmental Management Bureau (DENR-EMB) Memorandum Circular (MC) 005. series of 2014 (Revised Guidelines for Coverage Screening and Standardized Requirements under the PEISS), construction of new buildings such as schools, including storage facilities with no hazardous or toxic materials, with total/gross floor area that includes parking, open space and other areas of less than 1 hectare, is not covered by the PEISS.
 The expansion, modification and/or rehabilitation of existing buildings requires securing or amending the ECC through the submission of an Environmental Performance Report and Management Plan to the DENR-EMB regional office where the project is located.
 A Building Permit must be secured from the local government unit where the facility will be constructed in compliance with Presidential Decree No. 1096 (National Building Code of the Philippines) before any type of building construction or repair work can start.
 All the Certificates of Non-coverage that have been secured are presented in APPENDIX.
 The project will ensure that all the remaining ECCs / CNCs that have not been secured yet will be secured prior to construction.

-Table 2: Philippine Environmental Impact Assessment Requirements

-Environmenta Compliance rehabilitated, secure the ECC amendment by filing Environmental Certificate Performance Report and Management Plan (EPRMP) with DENR-EMB Amendment regional offices Certificate of Non-coverage (CNC) For existing facilities (with no ECC from DENR-EMB) built since 1982 that will be rehabilitated, secure CNC through the DENR-EMB online system by filing Project Description.
+Table 2: Philippine Environmental Impact Assessment Requirements activity Z. a time-position in the control of the c Environmental For existing facilities with issued ECC built since 1982 that will be Compliance rehabilitated, secure the ECC amendment by filing Environmental Certificate Performance Report and Management Plan (EPRMP) with DENR-EMB Amendment regional offices Certificate of Non-coverage (CNC) For existing facilities (with no ECC from DENR-EMB) built since 1982 that will be rehabilitated, secure CNC through the DENR-EMB online system by filing Project Description.
 For existing facilities built before 1982 that will be rehabilitated, secure CNC through DENR-EMB online system by filing Project Description and Proof of Project Implementation prior to 1982 without expansion / alteration / modification.
-The state of the s For new facilities, secure CNC through the DENR-EMB online system by filing Project Description.
+For new facilities, secure CNC through the DENR-EMB online system by filing Project Description.